pippinbarr/cart263-2021/topics/voices/annyang.md

 }

-// Sets the current username to whatever argument is passed to it by annyang! function setName(name) {
+// Sets the current username to whatever argument is passed to it by annyang!
+// Now how what the user said will be passed into the parameter called name function setName(name) {
   userName = name;
 }